bahmutov/cypress-examples/docs/commands/misc.md

   .its('length')
   // if you want to add a message, use a callback function .then((n) => cy.log(`found ${n} fruits with "Grape" in them`))
+  // confirm the number of elements
+  .should('equal', 2)
 ```

 <!-- fiddle-end -->